dhis2/academy-web-app-dev-2022/workshop/01-environment-setup/README.md

 # Initial Environment Setup

 This task will help you get familiar with the DHIS2 CLI.
-You will also learn how to initialize a new DHIS2 application and you will follow these same steps before you start building your [Project 1](../../projects/project1/README.md)
+You will also learn how to initialize a new DHIS2 application and you will follow these same steps before you start building your [Project](../../projects/project/README.md)

 ## Pre-requisites